-- pay corporate income taxes, royalties and stamp duties, - collect and pay employee taxes, GST and fuel excise tax - pay land tax and local council rates, licenses and charges.
+- pay corporate income taxes, royalties and stamp duties, - collect and pay employee taxes, GST and fuel excise tax, and - pay land tax and local council rates, licenses and charges.

-In 2018, the Australian refining companies collected and paid around \$16 billion in fuel excise.
-On average, around \$310 million a week in fuel excise is collected and paid to the Australian Government by all the refining companies, making them amongst the largest corporate tax collectors in Australia.
+In 2016, the Australian refining companies collected and paid around \$15 billion in fuel excise.
+On average, around \$290 million a week in fuel excise is collected and paid to the Australian Government by all the refining companies, making them amongst the largest corporate tax collectors in Australia.

 The bulk fuel terminals (refinery, import and marketing terminals) of AIP member companies constitute the bonded warehouses at which fuel excise is collected.
-The fuel excise on petrol and diesel is 42.3 cents per litre, aviation fuel 3.6 cents per litre, LPG 13.8 cents per litre and ethanol 2.6 cents per litre.
+The current fuel excise on petrol and diesel is 40.3 cents per litre, aviation fuel 3.6 cents per litre, LPG 13.2 cents per litre and ethanol 5.3 cents per litre.

-AROUND \$5-6 MILLION PER ANNUM IS PAID IN LOCAL GOVERNMENT RATES AND CHARGES FOR FOR JUST REFINERY RELATED ACTIVITIES.
+AROUND \$5-6 MILLION PER ANNUM IS PAID IN LOCAL GOVERNMENT RATES AND CHARGES FOR REFINERY AND TERMINAL RELATED ACTIVITIES